Skip navigation EPAM

 When you begin meetings with a smile, even without video, people feel it from your intonation.
 Another rule is staying honest and respectful with your team members.
 It is vital to create a safe environment.
 By this, I mean that a PM should concentrate on resolving a problem rather than finding who did wrong.
 It is an atmosphere of openness when everyone is not afraid to admit a mistake and learns to avoid it next time.

 EPAM has a supportive culture in every layer of the company.
 There is always help for you, regardless of your chosen career path or project.
-I suppose it is the main reason for me being with EPAM for all these years and still not thinking about changing employers.
+I suppose it is the main reason for me being with EPAM for all these years.
 I would like to express my gratitude to everyone who helps build this culture and make it not just words but a reality.